Skip to content

 The Travel Tart: As with any production, there are outtakes which can be pretty funny.
 What was one of the funniest things that happened during filming that didn’t make the final cut?

 Still Bored At Work?
-Then Check Out: The Sunday Night Interview with Channel 7 Reporter Denham Hitchcock!
+Then Check Out: Climbing Mount Everest Interview with John Beede

 Laurie Clarke: The incidents that would normally be described as outtakes actually made it into the cut – the talent were equipped with a handicam so they filmed a lot of those moments – the funniest was when one of the guys Kieran threw a plastic chair at Stevie-Jean – taken out of context it could be construed in a less favourable light however it was a humorous moment, building on a very dynamic relationship between the two of them.